NotMRGH/DatabaseCloner/README.md

 5. Enter MySQL username and password
 6. Set the thread pool size (recommended: 4-8 for most systems)
 7. Provide the output file path (e.g., `mysql_backup.sql`)
-8. Set the backup interval in minutes (0 for one-time backup)

 Example:
 ```